-This sweet, little girl has already shown great promise for the training her family has planned for her.
-She is clicker training and entering an 18 month program to receive certification as a Medical Alert and Medical Response dog with Paws To Freedom www.pawstofreedom.com .
+This sweet, little girl showed great promise right from the beginning for the training her family had planned for her.
+She was clicker trained and breezed through an 18 month program to receive certification as a Medical Alert and Medical Response dog with Paws To Freedom www.pawstofreedom.com .
 At 14 weeks of age, Pearl was already having alerts to her owner’s blood sugar level changes, before formal training even began.
 It’s incredible!
-She is learning to open doors, pick up items, and will soon begin training using a K9-911 phone.
-We’ll follow Pearl’s progress as she matures.
+She learned to open doors, pick up items, and was trained to use a K9-911 phone.
 We are so appreciative of her owner for sharing Pearl’s stories with us.
 It is a true blessing to us to hear how these dogs can serve others and touch their lives.

 Wheelchair assisted therapy dog

 Frida is a lovely F1B goldendoodle training to be a service dog for one of her family members.
 She has currently passed stage one, two and three of the service dog training and is doing this with flying colors!
 She now works for her owner by retrieving objects that are dropped, etc. Frida is out of our Whimsy and Trusty.
 Trusty has been an amazing producer of many guide/therapy dogs.
 Thank you to Frida’s family for keeping us up to date on how she is doing.